 3. Third-party plugins

-Want more customization options?
+Want more options?
 If you have a WordPress.com Business plan, you have even more choices.
 Let’s say your business needs have grown and you require the support of an entire eCommerce platform.
 WooCommerce may be the better choice.
 In addition to accepting credit card payments, it lets you create product listings and establish a checkout process.

 Like many aspects of running a business, there’s an element of trial and error involved with finding the right payment method for your website.
 To accept credit card payments, give each option a try and get a feel for which one most empowers your customers and provides the features you need with fees that you can live with.